gmarland/mercer/README.md

 <ul>
 	<li><b>data.title - </b> The title of the data series as it will appear on the graph.</li>
-	<li><b>data.color - </b> The hex color of the graph line for the data series.
+	<li><b>data.color - </b> The hex color of the graph area for the data series.
 If this isn't specified then a random color is selected.</li>
 </ul>

 <b>Global</b>